OreoBoat/suminyak/README.md

 -----------------------------------------------------------------------

 ## Usage of extension
-Typically this extension won't do anything until the website you are going matches `www.icom.org.cn` or `icom.org.cn`
+Typically this extension won't do anything until the website you are surfing matches `www.icom.org.cn` or `icom.org.cn`
 1. So just login to your coda as usual.
 2. Then, once you're in the [Semester] Page.
 We'll have to part ways for **Chrome** and **Opera or Opera GX** now.